1. Home

 Progress summary for the reporting period

-• The participation of three longline vessels in the project it’s been confirmed: Two Chinese-Taipei flag vessels (Yi Rong No.168 and Huang Fu), and one Ecuadorian flag vessel (Altar 10). and corresponding MOUs signed.
+• The participation of three longline vessels in the project has been confirmed: Two Chinese-Taipei flag vessels (Yi Rong No.168 and Huang Fu), and one Ecuadorian flag vessel (Altar 10).
+The corresponding MOUs have been signed.

-• EM equipment was purchased and installed on the three vessels.
+• EM equipment was purchased and installed on the participant vessels.

-• EM records and observer data started being collected aboard the three vessels.
+• EM records and observer data started being collected aboard the participant vessels.

 Tasks pending:

-• February 2023: Start statistical comparisons between EM and observer data and writing the report.
+• May 2024: Start statistical comparisons between EM and observer data and report writing.

 Challenges and key lessons learnt

-• Vessel owners’ cooperation is key for the success of the project, an in particular for data collection using both EM equipment and observers.
+• Vessel owners’ cooperation is key for the success of the project, and in particular for data collection using both EM equipment and observers.

 • May 2023: Progress report will be presented at SAC-14.